Employee contracts

 Different groups of employees have different contracts, for instance, full-time employees may expect to work no more than 5 eight-hour shifts per week, while part-time employees might work 3 shifts per week.

-Employees have an expectation that the terms of their contracts are honored in the shifts they are scheduled to work.
 For any employee shift scheduling solution to be feasible, it must take into account the contractual obligations between the employer and the employee.

 Prerequisites

-To run the examples in this guide, you need to authenticate with a valid API key:
+To run the examples in this guide, you need to authenticate with a valid API key for the Employee Shift Scheduling model:

 -